Navigating language and gender

 Most notably, the plural pronouns “they” and “their” are increasingly being applied to individuals rather than groups.
 Traditional grammarians may find that use jarring, but it can no longer be considered an error.

 For example, consider the following two sentences:

 “No one knows when they will be asked to attend.” [“No one” is singular, and “they” is plural, so this sentence violates traditional grammar rules.
 The traditional rule would call for he or she instead of they.
 However, as community notions of gender have broadened beyond the idea of a man/woman binary, this traditional rule is probably on its way out.]

 “A good lawyer always communicates with their clients.” [“A good lawyer” is singular, but “their” is plural.
 However, the gender of the abstract good lawyer is unknown, and there are more options than “he” or “she,” so “their” is arguably at least as acceptable as “his or hers.”]

 Writers have some discretion as to how to navigate these changing norms.
 It is still acceptable to use “he or she” or “his or her” instead of “they” or “their” to refer to singular antecedents of unknown gender.

-The simplest option when discussing an indefinite subject is usually to pluralize that subject, making the plural pronouns “them” and “their” indisputably available:
+The simplest option when discussing an indefinite subject is to follow the modern trend and use “their” as a singular pronoun.
+Alternatively, you can pluralize the antecedent, making the plural pronouns “them” and “their” indisputably available:

 “Good lawyers always communicate with their clients.”